 One of the things that make traveling exciting is boredom.
 Yes, you heard it right!
 Why?
 Because boredom will usually force you to find something to do, explore, and experience.
 I have scheduled that weekend to roam around the province of La Union.
-Since I enjoyed Urbiztondo beach of San Juan for the whole day of Saturday, I wanted to spend the next day on another municipality.
+Since I enjoyed Urbiztondo beach of San Juan for the whole day of Saturday, I wanted to spend the next day on another municipality, Luna.

 San Gabriel is a nearby town from San Juan and is known for numerous waterfalls, Tangadan Falls as the most famous one.
-But I had problem with the way of going to the falls due to its inaccessibility.
+But I had a problem with the way of going to the falls due to its inaccessibility.
 I just decided to visit another coastal town of La Union for that spare day, the municipality of Luna.

-Based on readings, it has also a waterfall, a pebble beach and a historical landmark.
+Based on readings, it has also a waterfall, a pebble beach, and a historical landmark.
 Luna was renamed to honor the famous Luna Brothers: General Antonio Luna and Spolarium painter Juan Luna; as their mother, Doña Laureana Novicio Luna, was a native of the town.
 A statue of Antonio Luna was also built in the town plaza as a tribute to this brave general.

 A 10-minute walk from the plaza will lead you to the pebble beach of Barangay Victoria.
 A famous historical landmark here is the ruins of an old Spanish watchtower locally called as Baluarte.
 With the coastline receded, major damage on the watchtower is evident.
 But as per the locals, the local government tried to preserve the structure by using some posts to support the tower.